 BSI - Federal Ministry for Security in Information Technology

-The German Federal Ministry for Security in Information Technology (BSI) is the top authority for questions on IT security.
+The German Federal Ministry for Security in Information Technology (BSI) is the country's top IT security authority.
 It started operating in 1991 and is located in Bonn.

 The BSI's Legal framework comprises of the law for the construction of the Federal Agency for Security in Information Technology, out of which the Law for Enforcing Security in Information Technology was developed in 2009.
 This law is still valid within the BSI today.